CristalTeam/php-api-wrapper/docs/work-with-laravel.md

 > **Tips !** Instead of the standard Model, this bridged one returns Collections, is Serializable, Jsonable, can be used in your Routes and allows relations between an Api Model and an Eloquent Model.

-Next, into your ServiceProvider, you need to create a link between instance of Api Wrapper and your model :
+Next, into your ServiceProvider, you need to create a link between instance of your custom Api Wrapper and your custom model :

 ```php
 <?php